phoebewoofter/cheatsheet/README.md

 # My Cheat Sheet

-This is practice for the fundamentals of `HMTL` and `CSS`.
-It's also a guide to each language.
+Need a cheat sheet for the fundamentals of `HMTL` and `CSS`?
+Look no further.
+Examples included.